Extension Logo

 Chemical control

 Rescue treatments are not available for this pest.
-Preventative use of seed–applied or in–furrow insecticides may be considered for fields with high risk for economic infestation by wireworm (see above risk factors).
-Follow instructions on the insecticide label.
+Preventative use of seed-applied or in-furrow insecticides may be considered for fields with a high risk for economic infestation by wireworm (see above risk factors).
+Follow the instructions on the insecticide label.

 Estimation of stand loss and replant decisions

 Fields should be inspected for stand loss during seedling growth stages.
 Soybean is a resilient crop, able to tolerate relatively high levels of stand loss.
 However, when significant stand loss occurs because of wireworm or other causes, replanting may be required, but this option should be considered carefully.
-Information is available on how to estimate plant stand and guide replant decisions in soybean.
-See the University of Minnesota Extension Soybean grower's field guide for evaluating crop damage and replant options.

-Reviewed in 2015
+Reviewed in 2024

 Page survey

-© 2024 Regents of the University of Minnesota.
+© 2026 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
+This work is supported by the U.S. Department of Agriculture’s National Institute of Food and Agriculture.